"Oh, God, NATURAL LIGHT!!!"

 - Alison Sinclair's Darkborn trilogy focuses around two races divided by an ancient curse: the Lightborn, who cannot tolerate the dark, and the Darkborn, who are fatally burned by light, except for firelight (they are blind and operate via an inherent sonar ability).
 Notably most of the main viewpoint characters are Darkborn.

-- In the Cthulhu Mythos story Haunter in the Dark, the titular being (an avatar of Nyarlathotep) has an extreme aversion to light.
+- In the The Haunter of the Dark, the titular being (an avatar of Nyarlathotep) has an extreme aversion to light.
 Any light will harm it and strong enough light will destroy it.
 In the end it is destroyed by a flash of lightning.

 - In Castle, a case involving vampire fetishists uncovers an obsessively fixated 'vampire' whose skin burns when it makes contact with light.
 Turns out he has an exceptionally rare skin condition.